 Frequently Asked Questions

-What does it mean to commit health or dental benefits fraud?
+What does it mean to commit health or dental benefits fraud or abuse?
 Know the facts so you can recognize it, refuse it and report it.
 Find answers to your questions here.

 What is health and dental benefits fraud?

 Benefits fraud occurs when you intentionally submit false or misleading information to your insurance provider for the purpose of financial gain, and it can take many forms.
 Examples include (but are not limited to):

 - Billing for health or dental services that were never received

 - Submitting the same claim to multiple insurers to double your reimbursement

 - Letting someone not covered by your plan use your benefits.

 Benefits abuse occurs when you claim for excessive products or services beyond what would be considered as reasonable or medically required to maximize the benefits you feel you are owed.
 Examples include (but are not limited to):

 - Plan members and/or their dependents using all the annual maximums in their policy every year when products and services provided are not medically necessary.

 - Providers that are mixing marketing practices and treating patients (use of incentives).